By Zeno Minotti | The Register Forum

 Six championships, the league’s best quarterback of all time, and a plane ride organized by Robert Kraft.
 No, it’s not the New England Patriots, it’s the Boston Renegades.

 Boston is the city of champions, but its most successful team is unknown to most fans.
 The Boston Renegades are the reigning champions of the Women’s Football Alliance (WFA).
 They have won three titles in a row, and six overall since the league’s founding in 2009.
-An astonishing 65 teams play in the WFA, separated into three divisions of play; the Renegades play in Division I.
+An astonishing 65 teams play in the WFA, separated into three divisions of play; the Renegades play in the Pro Division.

 Winning six championships in eleven years is no small feat in its own right, but the way the Renegades have won is even more impressive.
 In their seven games last year, the Renegades were unstoppable.
 They’ve never scored less than forty points, and only gave up double-digit points once.
 They dominate their opponents all year long.
 What is even more incredible than easily knocking off many of the world’s best female football players is that each player on the Renegades has another full-time job.

 Most professional sports leagues pay their players but, that is not the case for the WFA.
 In fact, on average, Renegades players pay $750 a year to play in the league.
 That doesn’t include their equipment or travel accommodations for road games.
 Add a grueling football season to full-time jobs, and you have quite an incredible feat.